raspberrypilearning/grandpa-scarer/worksheet.md

 ![](images/buttonInputGnd.png)

 And that is it!
 Your button is now all wired up.
-If you have a mess of long cables wired up to it it would be advisable to connect them to a drill and spin them together.
+If you have a mess of long cables now going to the button, it may be an idea to put 1 end of each into a hand drill and have a friend hold the other end.
+Then spin the drill to wind the cables together.
+You may need to use tape to help stop it unwinding.

 Now let's have a look at the code that we need to read the input of a button: